 By finding innovative ways to efficiently use non-renewable resources and recycle their products, those who engage in sustainable farming methods produce plants, food, and animal products, beneficial for public health.
 In addition to producing healthy products, farms are also able to maintain profit margins and support their local economies.

-Why Are Sustainable Farming Practices so Important?
+Why is Sustainable Farming so Important?

 Sustainable farming actively supports and protects the environment while providing resources.
 When farmers are committed to protecting the natural systems and resources that they rely on, they can produce healthy products that have a minimal environmental impact.